run-llama/llama_index/docs/community/integrations/managed_indices.md

 ## Zilliz

 First, set up your [Zilliz Cloud](https://cloud.zilliz.com/signup?utm_source=twitter&utm_medium=social%20&utm_campaign=2023-12-22_social_pipeline-llamaindex_twitter) account and create a free serverless cluster.
-Then copy the Cluster ID and API Key from your account.
+Then copy the Project ID, Cluster ID and API Key from your account.

 Now you can construct `ZillizCloudPipelineIndex` to index docs and query as follows: